thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 >
 > -- Ruth Malan, [Conway's Law](https://web.archive.org/web/20181022001505/http://traceinthesand.com:80/blog/2008/02/13/conways-law/), Feb 13, 2008

+This relates to two points raised by Melvin Conway in his seminal paper:

+- At the very beginning: "*the very act of organizing a design team means that certain design decisions have already been made, explicitly or otherwise.*"
-Which relates to the closing thoughts of Melvin Conway in his seminal paper: "*The initial design of a system is never the best.
+- And towards the end as a closing thought: "*The initial design of a system is never the best.
 The system may need to change.
 Therefore it requires flexibility of the organisation to design effectively.*".
-This in turn suggests the requirement for Conway's Corollary which we will get to at further down the article.
+This in turn suggests the requirement for Conway's Corollary which we will get to further down the article.

 > Anything else will be a feat of architectural heroics; hard to accomplish, when architectural heroics have to compete with schedule heroics driven by the steady beat of integration clocks.
 >